Step by step guide on how to install Windows 7 via Boot Camp on your Mac

 Install Windows 7 on Mac OS Snow Leopard-7

-We have configured Windows 7 in our Mac and make it clear we will be updating the guide to more problems as they arise, but we honestly do not think such condition will arise.
+We have properly configured Windows 7 in our Mac and make it clear we will be updating the guide to more problems as they arise, but we honestly do not think such condition will arise.

 For those who getting black screenn of death, follow this KB article from Apple: support.apple.com